MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Security/About/about_Certificate_Provider.md

 ### Find expired certificates

-This command uses the **ExpiringInDays** parameter of the `Get-ChildItem` cmdlet to get certificates that will expire within the next 30 days.
+This command uses the **ExpiringInDays** parameter of the `Get-ChildItem` cmdlet to get certificates that expire within the next 30 days.

 ```powershell
 Get-ChildItem -Path cert:\LocalMachine\WebHosting -ExpiringInDays 30